united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/datamodel/messages/_index.md

 ## Converting other data models
 Most data models already follow a location based naming structure.
-This location can either be physical (sensor on a machine), virtual (pod running in Kubernetes cluster) or mixed (service running on a specific physical server).

 ### KKS Identification System for Power Stations
-KKS (Kraftwerk-Kennzeichensystem) is a standardized system for identifying and classifying equipment and systems in power plants, particularly in German-speaking countries.
+KKS ([Kraftwerk-Kennzeichensystem](https://de.wikipedia.org/wiki/Kraftwerk-Kennzeichensystem)) is a standardized system for identifying and classifying equipment and systems in power plants, particularly in German-speaking countries.

 In a flow diagram, the designation is: `1 2LAC03 CT002 QT12`